Season One, Episode Fourteen: “That Damn Donna Reed”

 RORY: Well, I guess that just leaves bass player for the Foo Fighters.

-LANE: I also wouldn’t rule out keyboardist in the Siouxsie and the Banshees Reunion Tour.
+LANE: I also wouldn’t rule out keyboardist in the Siouxsie and the Banshees reunion tour.

 LANE: We have classic rock, progressive rock, pretty-boy rock–